Discover these gorgeous getaways on the East Coast of the USA that are perfect for a weekend break.

 Saint Simons Island, Georgia

 Saint Simons is a small island off the coast of Georgia, where many local people have summer homes.
-It’s quiet – the perfect place for a weekend respite – and home to miles of beaches and historic sites like Fort Frederica and the lighthouse.
+Part of the famed Golden Isles, it’s quiet – the perfect place for a weekend respite – and home to miles of beaches and historic sites like Fort Frederica and the lighthouse.

 Perhaps the most unique thing about Saint Simons island is its lovely driftwood beach.
 Spanning for miles, this beach is full of warped driftwood pieces, some the size of entire trees.
 It’s such a unique and romantic place to walk around and snap a few photos.